-These are the current requirements for school groups travelling to France from October 2021.
-The rules to enter France, and to return home, are subject to change and may be further relaxed by the time your trip departs.
+This is our understanding of the rules to enter France from 14 January 2022.
+COVID-19 rules are subject to change and may be different by the time your trip departs.

 From 14 January 2022, fully vaccinated travellers from the UK no longer need an essential reason to visit France.
 This means that school trips to France are allowed once more.